 DISCUSSION

 In the non-UK born we found evidence of an association between the change in BCG policy and a decrease in TB incidence rates in both those at school-age and neonates, after 5 years of follow up.
 We found some evidence that the change in BCG policy was associated with a modest increase in incidence rates in the UK born population who were relevant to the universal school-age scheme and weaker evidence of a small decrease in incidence rates in the UK born population relevant to the targeted neonatal scheme.
-Overall, we found that the change in policy was associated with preventing 385 (95%CI -105, 881) cases in the study population, from 2005 until the end of the study period, with the majority of the cases prevented in the non-UK born.
+Overall, we found that the change in policy was associated with preventing 385 (95%CrI -105, 881) cases in the study population, from 2005 until the end of the study period, with the majority of the cases prevented in the non-UK born.

 We were unable to estimate the impact of the change in BCG policy after 5 years post vaccination, so both our estimates of the positive and negative consequences are likely to be underestimates of the ongoing impact.
-Tuberculosis is a complex disease and the BCG vaccine is known to offer imperfect protection, which has been shown to vary both spatially and with time since vaccination.(19,20) By focusing on the impact of the change in policy on the directly affected populations within a short period of time, and by employing a multi-model approach we have limited the potential impact of these issues.
+Tuberculosis is a complex disease and the BCG vaccine is known to offer imperfect protection, which has been shown to vary both spatially and with time since vaccination[18,19].
+By focusing on the impact of the change in policy on the directly affected populations within a short period of time, and by employing a multi-model approach we have limited the potential impact of these issues.
 Our study was based on a routine observational data set (ETS), and a repeated survey (LFS) both of which may have introduced bias.
-Whilst the LFS is a robust data source, widely used in academic studies,(21–23) it is susceptible to sampling errors particularly in the young, and in the old, which may have biased the estimated incidence rates.
+Whilst the LFS is a robust data source, widely used in academic studies[20–22], it is susceptible to sampling errors particularly in the young, and in the old, which may have biased the estimated incidence rates.
 As the ETS is routine surveillance system some level of missing data is inevitable.
-However, UK birth status is relatively complete (93% (106765/114820)) and we imputed missing values using an approach which accounted for MNAR mechanisms for the variables included in the imputation model.
-We were unable to adjust for known demographic risk factors for TB, notably socio-economic status,(24,25) and ethnicity.(24–26) However, this confounding is likely to be mitigated by our use of multiple cohorts and our adjustment for incidence rates in the UK born and non-UK born.
+However, UK birth status is relatively complete (93% (106765/114820)) and we imputed missing values using an approach which accounted for missing not at random mechanisms captured by variables included in the imputation model.
+We were unable to adjust for known demographic risk factors for TB, notably socio-economic status[23,24], and ethnicity[23–25].
+However, this confounding is likely to be mitigated by our use of multiple cohorts and our adjustment for incidence rates in the UK born and non-UK born.
 Finally, we have assumed that the effect we have estimated for the change in BCG policy is due to the changes in BCG vaccination policy as well as other associated changes in TB control policy, after adjusting for hypothesised confounders.
 However, there may have been additional policy changes which we have not accounted for.